wikankun/gatekeeper-api/README.md

 ## How to run

-- Place your key.json from your google service account in the directory
+- Place your keyfile.json from your google service account to access google cloud in the directory

+- Rename .env.example to .env and fill it

 - Setup kafka
 ```